In this page

 What personal data do we hold and where do we get this information?

 The Welsh Government has provided IFF Research with your company name and company contact details, sourced from the Office for National Statistics.
+IFF have written to you using these details with the instructions on how to complete the survey online (which includes a unique code for your company).

 Though not personal data, any commercial information you provide will be held in confidence and used for statistical and research purposes only.
 No information that allows individual businesses to be identified will be made public.

-Your participation is voluntary and if you do not wish to take part or be sent reminders then please email firstname.lastname@example.org and your details will be removed.
-IFF Research will only use your email address and telephone number for the purposes of this research project.
+Your participation is voluntary and if you do not wish to take part or be sent reminders then please email email@example.com and your details will be removed.

 If you raise a query or complaint and provide personal data when requesting a response, the researcher will forward the request only to the relevant official or contact at IFF Research and subsequently delete the personal data.